peruukki/nhl-score-api/README.md

 [![Build Status](https://travis-ci.org/peruukki/nhl-score-api.svg?branch=master)](https://travis-ci.org/peruukki/nhl-score-api)

+**NOTE: This API no longer works since nhl.com renewed their site and made it non-crawlable. :(**

 A JSON API that returns the scores and goals from the latest finished NHL games, as reported at http://www.nhl.com/ice/scores.htm.